FloareDor/FloareDor/README.md

 I'm pursuing a **Master of Software Engineering (Scalable Systems)** at Carnegie Mellon University.

 Currently, I'm at **CMU's AirLab**, working with [Eungchang Mason Lee](https://engcang.github.io/) to break drone perception systems before they break themselves.
-I also work on autonomy for **CMU Lunabotics** under Prof. Wenshan Wang.
+I also work on autonomy for CMU Lunabotics, a lunar excavation robot team, with Prof. Wenshan Wang.

 Previously, I interned on the autonomy team at **Motional**.
 I'm interested in perception, path planning, sim-to-real, and making machine learning run on actual hardware.
 I also make music sometimes.